top of page

 PRESENT SIGNAGE FOR AED LOCATIONS IS NOT STANDARDISED, AND CAN BE CONFUSED WITH FIRST AID

-When someone has a sudden cardiac arrest, time is of the essence - defibrillation within the first 3 minutes is vital to increasing the chances of survival from around a mere 10% to more than double that.
+When someone has a sudden cardiac arrest, time is of the essence - defibrillation within the first 3 minutes is vital to increasing the chances of survival from around a mere 5% to more than 10 times that.
 Therefore, knowing the precise location of an AED will save time.
 Mistaking a first aid sign for an AED location sign could mean the difference between life and death for the patient.

 first aid sign.png